gurukulams/gurukulam/site/content/books/tn-stateboard/12-biology/botany/plant_ecology/principles-of-ecology/ecological_factors.md

 Climate is one of the important natural factors controlling the plant life.
 The climatic factors includes light, temperature, water, wind and fire.

-{{< figure "images/books/12-biology/botany/plant-ecology/6.1-environmental-factors-affecting-a-plant.png" "w-20 float-start" >}}
+{{< figure "images/books/12-biology/botany/plant-ecology/6.1-environmental-factors-affecting-a-plant.png" "w-25 float-right" >}}

 Figure 6.1: Environmental factors affecting a plant